Narrow-band voice encryption system

 Although the KY-9 datasheet states that the KY-9 is a half-duplex device [A],

-at least two of its former users seem to recall that it was full-duplex .
+at least three of its former users seem to recall that it was a full-duplex

 More on this subject below.